 Intensive cron jobs:

-A cron job is a scheduled task setup on a Linux machine.
-This lets a user run tasks on a website without having to actually be present to initiate the task.
+A cron job is a scheduled task set up on a Linux machine.
+This lets a user run tasks on a website without having to be present to initiate the task.
 In most cases, a cron job that runs every minute, or even as often as every five minutes, can cause server issues.
-It really depends on how intensive the task is that is attempting to run.
+It depends on how intensive the task is that is attempting to run.
 If you think this may be an issue, try disabling the cron jobs temporarily to see if your resource usage decreases.

 Amount of errors: